8000 Support Services

 The Board shall purchase other insurance to protect itself as a corporate body, its individual members, its appointed officers and its employees from financial loss arising out of any claim, demand, suit or judgment by reason of alleged negligence or other act resulting in accidental bodily injury to any person or accidental damage to the property of any person within or outside of the school buildings while the above-named insured’s are acting in the discharge of their duties within the scope of their employment and/or under the direction of the Board of Education.

-Other insurance coverages shall be provided as recommended by the Superintendent of Schools and authorized by the Board of Education.
-The Superintendent of Schools will periodically review the district’s insurance program for the purpose of recommending to the Board adjustments in coverage resulting from, but not limited to, relevant new laws, expansion of the district’s risks and changing conditions which make revisions in coverage appropriate.
+Other insurance coverages shall be provided as recommended by the Superintendent and authorized by the Board of Education.
+The Superintendent will periodically review the district’s insurance program for the purpose of recommending to the Board adjustments in coverage resulting from, but not limited to, relevant new laws, expansion of the district’s risks and changing conditions which make revisions in coverage appropriate.

 Adopted May 8, 1989